crdroidandroid/android_vendor_crDroidOTA/README.md

 * Check if no extra / missing spaces

 ## 3. How to ##
+For following below description, replace *codename* with your device codename.
 ### 3.1 Initial support ###
 After you contacted [Gabriel on Telegram](https://telegram.me/gwolf2u), and have the approval, follow the below steps.
 1. Fork this repo to your own GitHub
-2. Copy file **createjson.sh** to crDroid source folder and make it executable
+2. Copy file **createjson.sh** from *initial support* folder to crDroid source folder and make it executable
 ```
 chmod +x createjson.sh
 ```